wordofwarning/wordofwarning.org/current/2024-emergency/afternoon/index.md

 <hr>
 **Nicola Dale** · *Director*

-Working in the crevice between performance & sculpture, Nicola Dale asks what it is to be an object, or be treated as one.
-Through this focus on 'objecthood', she thinks about how we occupy space & how often we are merely a vessel for someone else’s story, a guest in someone else's space, beholden to someone else's (unspoken) criteria.
+Working in the crevice between performance & sculpture, Nicola Dale asks what it is to be an object, or be treated as one.<br>Through this focus on 'objecthood', she thinks about how we occupy space & how often we are merely a vessel for someone else’s story, a guest in someone else's space, beholden to someone else's (unspoken) criteria.
 Exploring objecthood provides an opportunity to take some power back — and offer it to others.
 An object that can be held, worn, or entered into is a sign that space can be opened up, rather than dominated.

 Nicola Dale is a Stockport-based visual artist.
 She has undertaken extensive exhibitions, commissions, residencies, and performances in the UK & internationally.
 She has recently shown with the Aesthetica Art Prize (longlist), Saatchi Gallery & Bobinska Brownlee (London), Pabst Gallery (Florida), The Hepworth Wakefield, The Grundy (Blackpool).
 <hr>